dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ## URL generation reference

 This section contains a reference for the algorithm implemented by URL generation.
 Most complex examples of URL generation in practice use Controllers or Razor Pages.
-See the documentation [routing in controllers](xref:mvc/controllers/routing) for additional information.
+See  [routing in controllers](xref:mvc/controllers/routing) for additional information.

-> [!TIP]
-> The first step in troubleshooting URL generation should be to set the logging level of `Microsoft.AspNetCore.Routing` to `TRACE`. `LinkGenerator` logs many details about its processing which can be useful to troubleshoot problems.

 The URL generation process begins with a call to [LinkGenerator.GetPathByAddress](xref:Microsoft.AspNetCore.Routing.LinkGenerator.GetPathByAddress*) or a similar method.
-The method is provided with an address, a set of route values, and optionally information about the current request (`HttpContext`).
+The method is provided with an address, a set of route values, and optionally information about the current request from `HttpContext`.

-The first step is to use the address to resolve a set of candidate endpoints using an `IAddressScheme<TAddress>` that matches the address's type.
+The first step is to use the address to resolve a set of candidate endpoints using an `IAddressScheme<TAddress>` that matches the address's type. <!-- What is `IAddressScheme<TAddress>` ? -->

 One of set of candidates is found by the address scheme, the endpoints are ordered and processed iteratively until a URL generation operation succeeds.
 URL generation does not check for ambiguities, the first result returned is the final result.

+### Troubleshooting URL generation with logging

+The first step in troubleshooting URL generation is setting the logging level of `Microsoft.AspNetCore.Routing` to `TRACE`. `LinkGenerator` logs many details about its processing which can be useful to troubleshoot problems.

 ### Addresses